YounoussaBen/OpenAI_OCR/readme.md

 # API Documentation

-This API extracts text from images using OpenAI's GPT-4 with Vision model.
+This API provides several endpoints to extract text from images using OpenAI's GPT-4 with Vision model and generate an image of a store menu using OpenAI's DALL-E model.

 ## Table of Contents